 Choose a Target Market

 Skincare offers a broad range of products such as organic or anti-aging products.
 Before choosing a product range, look your ideal customer to thoroughly understand their wants and needs.
 Create buyer personas, research trends, and study the purchasing patterns of that ideal customer.
 Once you’ve fully developed your niche audience, choose a range of skincare products and craft a targeted marketing strategy.
 Need a starting point?
 Check out these top 9 skincare products.

 Product Bundling and Cross-selling

 Bundling products and cross-selling are great ways to increase sales by encouraging customers to purchase more items per transaction.
-Most people use multiple products as part of their skincare regimen.
+Most people use multiple products as part of their skin care regimen.
 This gives you the opportunity to bundle products that can be used together, like an anti-aging bundle that includes a special serum, cleanser, and an anti-wrinkle cream.
 Cross-sell by recommending complementary products such as a moisturizer when a consumer purchases a cleanser.

 Build Brand Awareness

 With 82% of consumers seeking referrals from their peers before purchasing a product, word-of-mouth marketing is a very important tactic to include in your marketing strategy.
 Utilize this reliance on a peer’s recommendation by starting an organic conversation around your brand and products.
 Consider offering samples of certain products to various skincare influencers so they promote your product on social media.
 You can also offer a discount for anyone who leaves a review.
-Sparking positive conversation about your brand amongst customers will help you reach a new potential audience.
+Sparking positive conversation about your brand among customers will help you reach a new potential audience.